leonardfarringtonjr/PORTFOLIO/README.md

     - **robots.txt**
 - Resources
     - Views
+        - Admin -> contains all admin views
         - Auth
             - **login.blade.php** -> the default login template
+        - Frontend -> contains all the frontend views
         - Layouts
             - **navigation.blade.php** -> your authentication form
+        - **welcome.blade.php** -> the default Laravel homepage
 - Routes
     - **auth.php** -> all of your authentication routes
     - **web.php** -> where all of your routes go